learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## Connecting to the Database

-As usual, start by creating a connection to the database.
+As usual, start by creating a connection to the database and instantiating a cursor object.

 ```python